The Role Of Vitamin D In Reproductive Health, From A Functional MD*

 Vitamin D and fertility.

-Plus, given what we now know about how vitamin D levels affect your immunity, inflammatory levels, and overall health, I wager we’ll be seeing many more exciting studies published in the coming years.
-For now, it seems prudent for future fathers (that’s you, guys) to get serious about their vitamin D levels to enhance their chances of a speedy conception.
+Given what we know about how vitamin D levels affect our immunity, bones, and overall health, I wager we’ll be seeing more emerging research on its relationship to more "fringe" areas like fertility down the line.* For now, it seems prudent for both men and women to get serious about maintaining optimal vitamin D levels to promote their reproductive health and fertility.*